 Jordan's debut season in his signature sneakers was nothing short of impressive, as was the way Nike marketed the Jordan 1 to fans.

-According to Nike, the debut colourway, known these days as the "Bred" or "Banned" 1s, broke the league's uniform policy of shoes having to be 51% white.
-As a result, it's said MJ was fined every time he stepped foot on the court in the sneakers.
+According to Nike, one of the initial colourways, now known as the "Bred" or "Banned" 1s, violated the league's uniform policy, which required shoes to be predominantly white (at least 51% white).
+As a result, MJ supposedly faced fines each time he wore these sneakers on the court.

-However, Nike used this story to its advantage and made it the focal point of its "Banned" commercial, hence the nickname of one of the best Jordan 1 colourways ever released.
+Nonetheless, Nike cleverly turned this narrative to their advantage, making it the centrepiece of their "Banned" commercial.
+This ingenious move contributed to the enduring popularity of one of the most sought-after and best Jordan 1 colourways ever released.

 Performance-wise, His Airness and his Jordan 1s delivered on the court, arguably making the 1s some of the best basketball shoes around at the time.